• Skip to primary navigation

 🍚 Rice

-I’m using long-grain white rice for this recipe (you can learn how to make Costa Rican white rice [here – insert link]).
+I’m using long-grain white rice for this recipe (you can learn how to make Costa Rican white rice.
 Originally, Gallo Pinto was created to reuse leftover rice and beans.
 Since rice and beans are eaten every single day in Costa Rica, people usually cook fresh rice daily (or as often as possible).
-That means there are always leftovers in the fridge—plenty to make Pinto with.
+That means there are always leftovers in the fridge, plenty to make Pinto with.

 Now, Pinto isn’t made every day; it’s made when you have enough leftover rice and beans sitting around.
 Why do I mention this?
 Because if all you’ve got is jasmine rice, use that.
 If what’s left in your fridge is basmati, guess what?
 It’ll work perfectly for your own version of Gallo Pinto. 😉

-Same thing with beans—leftover beans are meant to be used in Gallo Pinto.
+Same thing with beans, leftover beans are meant to be used in Gallo Pinto.
 So just use whatever you have available: red, black, pinto, or even a mix of both (I’ve seen it, I’ve eaten it, and honestly…it’s pretty amazing if you ask me).
+Find the recipe here.

 🧅 Sofrito

 Sofrito is the base of many Costa Rican and Latin American dishes.
-Each region has its own version—some include peppers like ají, cubanelle, or bell peppers, plus ingredients like tomato, celery, or cilantro.
+Each region has its own version, some include peppers like ají, cubanelle, or bell peppers, plus ingredients like tomato, celery, or cilantro.
 But no matter where you go, sofrito always shares the same three essentials: onions, peppers, garlic, and oil.
+Find the recipe here.

 🥫 Salsa Lizano